nisha8c/LanguageSyncWithAWS/README.md

 ## 🧭 Overview

-**LinguaSync** is a centralized, AI-driven translation system that automatically syncs multilingual content between your frontend and backend.
+**AutoLanguageSyncApp** is a centralized, AI-driven translation system that automatically syncs multilingual content between your frontend and backend.
-You only maintain **one English JSON file**, and LinguaSync handles:
+You only maintain **one English JSON file**, and AutoLanguageSyncApp handles:

 - 🌐 Automatic translation into all configured languages
 - ⚡ Real-time language switching (frontend + backend)